jbcodeforce/flink-studies/docs/architecture.md

 Flink consists of a **Job Manager** and n **Task Managers**.

 The **JobManager** controls the execution of a single application.
 It receives an application for execution and builds a Task Execution Graph from the defined Job Graph.
-It manages job submission and the job lifecycle then allocates work to Task Managers
+It manages job submission and the job lifecycle then allocates work to Task Managers.

 The **Resource Manager** manages Task Slots and leverages underlying orchestrator, like Kubernetes or Yarn.

 A **Task slot** is the unit of work executed on CPU.
 The **Task Managers** execute the actual stream processing logic.
 There are multiple task managers running in a cluster.
 The number of slots limits the number of tasks a TaskManager can execute.
-After it has been started, a TaskManager registers its slots to the ResourceManager
+After it has been started, a TaskManager registers its slots to the ResourceManager:

 ![](./images/flink-components.png)